elastic/terraform-provider-ec/README.md

 ## Support

+We welcome questions on how to use the Elastic providers.
+The providers are supported by Elastic.
+General questions, bugs and product issues should be raised in their corresponding repositories, either for the Elastic Stack provider, or the Elastic Cloud one.
+Questions can also be directed to the discuss forum. https://discuss.elastic.co/c/orchestration.

+We will not, however, fix bugs upon customer demand, as we have to prioritize all pending bugs and features, as part of the product's backlog and release cycles.

+### Support tickets severity

 Support tickets related to the terraform provider can be opened with Elastic, however, since terraform is a 3rd party tool (by Hashicorp) which Elastic has no full control over, we will not be able to treat support requests as severity-1(immediate time frame).
 Also, since urgent production-related terraform issues can be resolved via regular API or UI interaction, we ask customers to resort to such methods in case of urgent deployment downtime or issue.